-The College of Design has one CAMaster 4' x 8' computer numerically controlled (CNC) Router with an Automatic Tool Changer(ATC).
+The College of Design has two CAMaster CNC Routers with Automatic Tool Changer(ATC).
 Workshop technicians oversee all operation of the CNC router.
 After Workshop staff review and start your file, users are required to observe the router while it is in operation.
 Only Workshop personnel may start the CNC router.

 Access to the CNC router is open to all CDES students for course related work - UofM departments outside of CDES should contact firstname.lastname@example.org to inquire about utilizing the CNC router: the rate for external work is $100/hr.

 To encourage efficient and sustainable use of limited resources and to cover tooling, maintenance and replacement costs we will be charging $5 per 15 minutes for CDes coursework: To encourage learning and self-sufficiency, we will be charging an additional $5 per 15 minutes of file set-up time: the first 15 minutes is free, so if you take the time to ask questions and to learn the required software (RhinoCam) costs are pretty minimal.

 The CNC router can be used for cutting 2D part files and for 3D machining.
 The CNC router has a 4’x8’ bed and 10” gantry clearance (Z height).
 A 4” maximum Z height is a good rule of thumb, but the maximum Z height depends on many factors including tool length, tool clearance and part geometry.
 For 2d cutting, there should be a 1” margin around the perimeter of your material stock to screw into the router spoil board.
 The router is a 3-axis router, therefore it cannot make undercut or bevel cuts.
 A rotary indexing lathe with a maximum capacity of 12" dia x 48" is also available.

 MATERIALS THAT CAN BE CUT INCLUDE: